MahxNotes/Learner-Interface/User Cognitive Interface Styles.md

 <br/><br/>

 # <a name="Sequential-Orientations-And-Innovation"></a>Sequential-Orientations-And-Innovation
- ## 6. (even while they can work with innovation and adaptations of pre-existing ideas).
+ ## 6. (even while sequential cognitive style orientations can work well with innovation and adaptations of pre-existing ideas).

  Sequential orientations and applications and functions designed on the principle of sequential orientations can, however, naturally allow or support one to produce adaptive, innovative thought, where the foundational concepts and designs are already a given.